Altibbi: Background

-Upon his return from Germany in 2004, Dr. Abdel Aziz Labadi launched the “Medical Glossary” in Arabic, creating a pioneering medical reference for Arabic-speakers.
+Upon his return from Germany in 2004, Dr. Abdel Aziz Labadi launched the "Medical Glossary" in Arabic, creating a medical reference for Arabic-speakers.
 In 2008, Jalil Labadi sought to build on his father's glossary, and create a more comprehensive platform, targeting all Arabic-speakers in the MENA region who were, according to his observations, in need of reliable information in their mother-tongue.
-Ever since its inception in 2008 in Amman, Jordan, Altibbi has expanded and become one of the leading health platforms in the region: